 In the fall of 2013, Carolyn traveled to Rwanda as an Arts Envoy working for the U.S. State Department.
 She taught a vast array of writing workshops, including Teaching Critical Analysis, Using the Three Act Structure in Screenwriting, and How to Use Storytelling in the Classroom.

 She has a BA in Art History from Barnard and an MA in Writing from USC.
-Carolyn has recently returned to her hometown of Austin to work on her second novel, Time Zero.
+Carolyn has recently returned to her hometown of Austin where she founded Girls With Pens, a creative writing organization for girls 9-17.

 Read an interview with Carolyn here